awsdocs/aws-cdk-guide/doc_source/cli.md

 ```

 You may also use wildcards to specify IDs that match a pattern\.
-+ ? matches any single character
++ `?` matches any single character
-+ \* matches any number of characters
++ `*` matches any number of characters \(`*` alone matches all stacks\)
++ `**` matches everything in a hierarchy

+You may also use the \-\-all option to specify all stacks\.

+If your app uses [CDK Pipelines](cdk_pipeline.md), the CDK Toolkit understands your stacks and stages as a hierorchy, and the \-\-all option and the `*` wildcard only match top\-level stacks\.
+To match all the stacks, use `**`\.
+Also use `**` to indicate all the stacks under a particular hierarchy\.

-When using wildcards, enclose the pattern in quotes or escape the wildcards with `\`\.
+When using wildcards, enclose the pattern in quotes, or escape the wildcards with `\`\.
 If you don't, your shell may try to expand the pattern to the names of files in the current directory\.
 At best, this won't do what you expect; at worst, you could deploy stacks you didn't intend to\.
-This isn't strictly necessary on Windows because `cmd.exe` does not expand wildcards, but is good practice regardless\.
+This isn't strictly necessary on Windows because `cmd.exe` does not expand wildcards, but is good practice nonetheless\.

 ```
-cdk synth "*Stack"    # PipelineStack, LambdaStack, etc. cdk synth 'Stack?'    # StackA, StackB, Stack1, etc. cdk synth \*          # All stacks in the app
+cdk synth "*Stack"    # PipelineStack, LambdaStack, etc. cdk synth 'Stack?'    # StackA, StackB, Stack1, etc. cdk synth \*          # All stacks in the app, or all top-level stacks in a CDK Pipelines app cdk synth '**'        # All stacks in a CDK Pipelines app cdk synth 'PipelineStack/Prod/**'   # All stacks in Prod stage in a CDK Pipelines app
 ```

 **Note**